-Licensure Examination Pass Rate - Performance on the licensure examination for first-time test-takers

-- 2019 fall and 2020 spring first-time test-takers from all cohorts (RN, LPN to RN, and Paramedic to RN) = 75% - LPN to RN Day, December 2019 graduates = 73.3% - LPN to RN Evening/Weekend, May 2020 graduates = 81.8%
+Licensure Examination Pass Rate - Performance on the licensure examination for first-time test-takers 2024 First-time test-takers from all cohorts (RN, LPN to RN, and Paramedic to RN) = 91.67%

 Program Completion Rate - Percentage of students who graduate within a defined period of time.
 The definition used by ACEN for the program completion rate is the number of students who complete the program in no more than 150% of the stated program length beginning with enrollment in the first nursing course.

-- 2019 fall and 2020 spring All cohorts (RN, LPN to RN, and Paramedic to RN) = 65.4% - 2019 LPN to RN Day Cohort = 65.4% - 2019 LPN to RN Evening/Weekend Cohort = 65.2%

-Job Placement Rate - Percentage of graduates, responding to a graduate survey, who were employed in a position for which the program prepared them six (6) to twelve (12) months after graduating.

-• 2019 fall and 2020 spring rates for all graduates (RN, LPN to RN, and Paramedic to RN) =100%
+2024 Completion rate for all cohorts (RN, LPN to RN, and Paramedic to RN) =82% Job Placement Rate - Percentage of graduates, responding to a graduate survey, who were employed in a position for which the program prepared them six (6) to twelve (12) months after graduating.
+2024 Job Placement rate for for all graduates (RN, LPN to RN, and Paramedic to RN) = 100%